 1. Too much rotation at wrist or elbow: leading to big wide loops and non-loops.
 Catching the ground behind or in front.
 (Rod tip following a concave curve)

-3. Too much, force for a short stroke.
+3. Too much force for a short stroke.
 If you try to use too much force, or hurry up a rod over a too-short stroke, the rod will bend too much and the rod tip will dip too much in the middle of the stroke leading to a concave rod tip path (see tailing loop diagram above).
 This always results in a tailing loop and knots in the leader.
-This usually happens when we try are trying to go for a bit more distance, especially on the presentation cast,
+This usually happens when we try to go for a bit more distance, especially on the presentation cast,

 4. Weak back cast.
 If the back cast is weak, the line will not straighten out behind, leading to a loss of tension, and an ineffective forward cast.
 This is because a lot of the forward cast is used to straighten out the line behind, and there is no weight to pull on.

-If you would like to learn this fine art, why not book a lesson or two, or join us on one of introductory courses.
+If you would like to learn this fine art, why not book a lesson or two, or join us on one of Introductory Courses.